HERALD COUNTRY SHIELD RUNNER-UP

 Most say this team would have won the Shield if not for their star Full Forward Scott Thompson injuring his ACL in an earlier game against Galen at City Oval.

 “Thommo” was playing Murray Bushrangers at the time, with several AFL clubs showing interest in drafting him.
 Teammates describe him as being able to do anything – jumping on heads, bombing goals from outside 50.
-He had kicked 4 in a quarter agsint Kyabram in an earlier school game that year.
-Post-Reconstruction, he was still good enough to kick 7.7 in a Senior O&M Grand Final as a 20 year old.
+He had kicked 4 in a quarter against Kyabram in an earlier school game that year.
+Post-Reconstruction, he was still good enough to kick 7.7 in a Senior O&M Grand Final as a 20 year old for Corowa Rutherglen.

 The team had a number of other top talents, including 2 other Murray Bushrangers – Year 11s Nathan Parker and Andy Murray, son of St Kilda Premiership player & Team Of The Century Full Back Bob.